 - As of mid-2007, the Home Instead Senior Care franchise network comprised more than 800 independently owned and operated franchises in the United States, Canada, Japan, Portugal, Australia, Ireland, New Zealand, the United Kingdom, Taiwan, Spain, Germany, Switzerland, South Korea, Finland and Austria.

 - Home Instead Senior Care franchises provide seniors with non-medical, in-home services such as companionship, meal preparation, medication reminders, light housekeeping and escort for errands and shopping.
 Services are available at home or in care facilities for a few hours per week, or as many as 24 hours a day, seven days a week – including holidays.
+Please note: 4 hour daily minimum due to Health Human Resource requirements at this time.

 - Home Instead CAREGivers are screened, bonded and insured, and have successfully passed extensive criminal background checks.